 If there is insufficient liquidity in the M2 Marker to derive a representative value, then the Exchange will use other market correlations and indicators such as bids and offers to establish fair value.

 The Exchange retains the right to exclude non-representative trades from the spread calculation.

 The PAF will be sent out as a Member Notice one trading day prior to Expiry Day.

 A.10- This section applies in the event that the Trading Platform exhibits systemic problems or otherwise malfunctions in a manner which impairs the ability of market participants to access the Trading Platform during the Closing Range ("System Outage").

-The daily Settlement Price shall be calculated by the DME Compliance Department in accordance with the following formula ("Settlement Price Formula"):
+The daily Marker Price shall be calculated by the DME Compliance Department in accordance with the following formula ("Marker Price Formula"):